 - Conclusion

-Introduction to Financial Anxiety and Physical Health
+Facts on Financial Anxiety and Physical Health

 Understanding Head and Neck Alignment

-Anatomy of the Head and Neck
+Anatomy of the Head and Neck:

 The human head, weighing approximately 10-12 pounds, is supported by the cervical spine, a structure made up of seven vertebrae (C1 to C7).